Ptoscanode/Udacity-Finding-Donors-For-Charity-Project/README.md

 `finding_donors.ipynb`: Jupyter notebook containing the analysis of the project

- `visuals.py`: python file containing supplementary visualization code
+ `visuals.py`: Python file containing supplementary visualization code

  `census.csv`: The modified census dataset consists of approximately 32,000 data points, with each datapoint having 13 features.
 This dataset is a modified version of the dataset published in the paper *"Scaling Up the Accuracy of Naive-Bayes Classifiers: a Decision-Tree Hybrid",* by Ron Kohavi.
 You may find this paper [online](https://www.aaai.org/Papers/KDD/1996/KDD96-033.pdf), with the original dataset hosted on [UCI](https://archive.ics.uci.edu/ml/datasets/Census+Income).

-`feature_importance.png`: Bar chart with the five most important predictive features according to the model
+`feature_importance.png`: Bar chart with the five most important predictive features according to the chosen model

 ### Results
 Based on training/predicting time, F-score, data size and how cleansed the data is, the model to be chosen was **Gradient Boosting**.

-Then, after tuning the model using GridSearch, we have the following numbers:
+Then, after tuning the model with GridSearch, we have the following numbers:

 |     Metric     | Unoptimized Model | Optimized Model | Naive Predictor
 | :------------: | :---------------: | :-------------: | :-------------: